-Performance Cloud Servers offer a step up in drive and networking speed,but there are some considerations before moving your current environment.
-This checklist offers some ideas to consider to make sure you are ready to move.
+Performance Cloud Servers offer an increase in drive and networking speed,but there are some factors to consider before moving your current environment.
+This checklist provides information that you need to consider to ensure that you are ready to move.

-- Performance Cloud Servers are not able to resize, so making sure that you are architected well from the start is very important.
-Best practices would be splitting your Web and Application Servers from your Database server and putting them behind a Load Balancer.
-This will allow you to easily scale horizontally in the future without resulting in downtime or requiring DNS changes.
+Performance Cloud Servers cannot be resized, so ensuring that your architecture is correct from the start is important.
+Best practices include splitting your web and application servers from your database server and putting them behind a load balancer.
+Thissplit will enable you to easily scale horizontally in the future without the need for downtime or requiring DNS changes.

-- If you currently have a First Gen cloud server, you will need to back up your data with Cloud Backup before you manually migrate your server.
-If you want to build a Linux-based server, you may move your data with rsync once your new server is built.
+- If you currently have a first-generation cloud server, you must back up your data with Cloud Backup before you manually migrate your server.
+If you want to build a server based on Linux, you can move your data with rsync after your new server is built.

-- If you have a Next Gen Server, you may be able to create an image to migrate to Performance Cloud Servers.
-Consult the below table:
+- If you have a next-generation cloud server, you might be able to create an image to migrate to Performance Cloud Servers.
+Consult the following table:

-- Check and ensure that any automation you have set up allows for a 40 GB system drive.
+- Ensure that any automation you have set up allows for a 40 GB system drive.

 - If you use Cloud Backup, ensure that all of your data is backed up when you create your new Performance Cloud Server.

 - If you have disk monitoring set up, you must set up monitoring for your system disk and data disk or disks separately.